Dedzsinator/pyHMSSQL/ARCHITECTURE.md

 ## System Overview

-pyHMSSQL is a database management system built with a client-server architecture.
-The system consists of several components that work together to provide database functionality.
+pyHMSSQL is a sophisticated database management system built with a client-server architecture that implements advanced query optimization, indexing, and transaction management.
+The system is designed with modularity and performance in mind, featuring cost-based optimization, parallel query execution, and adaptive caching strategies.

 ![Architecture Diagram](https://via.placeholder.com/800x400?text=pyHMSSQL+Architecture)